-So a lot of people have heard of abhyanga (daily oiling) through the growing popularity of yoga culture.
+So a lot of people have heard of abhyanga (a daily oiling practice) through the growing popularity of yoga culture.
 When people read that you are supposed to oil your body, sit with oil on yourself for at least 20 min, and then shower it off, the one hour time investment becomes an intimidating daily practice.

 I’ve questioned why the traditional practice was as such and whether that rationale still applies to modern times (as I do with all of the Ayurvedic practices).